Donizetti Tavares de Lima: Priesthood

 He received his ordination as a priest on 12 July 1908 from the Bishop of Pouso Alegre and was incardinated into the Pouso Alegre diocese.
 He began work in the San Gaetano parish and then spent time in the Campinas diocese where he served as a vicar.

 In 1909 he was appointed as the parish priest for the Sant'Ana church Vargem Grande do Sul in the Ribeirão Preto diocese where he defended the rights of the poor.
 This staunch advocacy for the poor led to the rich and his other detractors to accuse him of being a communist.
 He also helped construct chapels to Nossa Senhora Aparecida and to Saint Benedict of Nursia.
 He was stationed at the Sant'Ana church from 20 April to 8 August 1909 before being transferred once again.
 On 24 May 1926 he was appointed as the newest parish priest for the church of San Antonio in Tambaú.
 He arrived in the town on 12 June and was inaugurated at the parish with his first Mass there on 13 June.
 It was there that he oversaw the establishment of the Saint Vincent de Paul sanatorium for the abandoned and for elderly people who lived alone.
 The first "miracle" attributed to him was said to have occurred in 1927: torrential rain threatened a procession of a statue of Nossa Senhora Aparecida but the storm subsided and was quieted when Tavares de Lima led the procession himself.

 In 1955 the local bishop grew concerned with the number of people reporting miracles attributed to him and the fanaticism associated with him.
 Tavares de Lima himself took the chance to stamp out this fanaticism but the bishop decided to put an end to pilgrimages to the famed priest and requested he continue his functions as a parish priest and speak no more of these rumors of healings.
 On 30 May 1955 – upon the bishop's orders – he gave his last public blessing to the crowds gathered outside of the church.
 Airplanes flew overhead and poured a shower of rose petals down to the ground to mark the occasion.
 In 1960 the Archbishop of Ribeirão Preto and the priest Agmar de Paula Marques went to visit him in his parish.
-The moment the priest saw the pair he told the archbishop of a terrible nightmare he had of a demon appearing when the altar of the church was removed and how the church's namesake repelled it.
+The moment the priest saw the pair he told the archbishop of a terrible nightmare he had of a demon appearing when the altar of the church was removed and how the church's patron, Saint Anthony of Padua had repelled it.
 The archbishop assured him that it was just a nightmare but Tavares de Lima insisted a darkness was growing.
 The archbishop then reassured him that he would not allow such a thing to pass.